 - Swelling in the legs, ankles, feet, belly, and neck veins

 - Abnormal heartbeats that feel like a fluttering in your chest

 Seek immediate medical attention or call 911 if you experience chest pain, severe difficulty breathing or fainting.

 Diagnosing & Treating Cardiomyopathy in the Sacramento Area

 Your highly trained doctor at Dignity Health can determine if your cardiomyopathy is due to a problem with the heart itself or another disease.
 Your medical and health history, physical exam, risk factors, and tests help accurately diagnose cardiomyopathy.
 Tests used to diagnose cardiomyopathy include:

 Some people without symptoms may not need treatment.
 When necessary, treatment depends on the type and severity of cardiomyopathy.
-Your personalized treatment plan may involve medications, lifestyle changes, and, in some cases, medical procedures or surgery.
+Your personalized cardiology treatment plan may involve medications, lifestyle changes, and, in some cases, medical procedures or surgery.